-The Four Major Forex Exchanges
+The 4 Major Forex Exchanges

-The four major forex exchanges are located in New York, London, Singapore and Tokyo.
-When more than one exchange is simultaneously open, this not only increases trading volume, it also spikes volatility (the extent and rate at which equity or currency prices change), which likewise benefits forex traders.
-This may seem paradoxical.
-After all, investors generally fear market volatility.
-But in the forex game, greater volatility translates to greater payoff opportunities.
+The four major forex exchanges are located in London, New York, Sydney, and Tokyo.
+Forex traders need to commit their hours to memory, with particular attention paid to the hours when two exchanges overlap.
+When more than one exchange is simultaneously open, this not only increases trading volume, it also adds volatility (the extent and rate at which equity or currency prices change).
+Both of these factors can benefit forex traders.

 Worldwide Forex Markets Hours

-- London: 3 AM to 12 PM (noon)
+- London: 3 a.m. to 12 p.m. (noon)

-- New York: 8 AM to 5 PM
+- New York: 8 a.m. to 5 p.m.

-- Tokyo: 7 PM to 4 AM
+- Tokyo: 7 p.m. to 4 a.m.

 While each exchange functions independently, they all trade the same currencies.
 Consequently, when two exchanges are open, the number of traders actively buying and selling a given currency dramatically increases.
 The bids and asks in one forex market exchange immediately impact bids and asks on all other open exchanges, reducing market spreads and increasing volatility.
 This is certainly the case in the following windows:

-- 3 AM to 4 AM EST, with both Tokyo and London exchanges open
+- 3 a.m. to 4 a.m., with both Tokyo and London exchanges open

-The most favorable trading time is the 8 AM to noon overlap, when both New York and London exchanges are open.
+The most favorable trading time is the 8 a.m. to noon overlap of New York and London exchanges.
 These two trading centers account for more than 50% of all forex trades.
-On the flipside, from 5 PM to 6 PM EST, the only operation open for business is the Singapore exchange, which accounts for less than 10% of annual forex trading volume.
-But there an be exceptions.
-Political or military crises that develop during this hour, could potentially spike volatility and trading volume, making this window a favorable time to trade.
+On the flipside, from 5 p.m. to 6 p.m., trading mostly happens in the Singapore and Sydney exchanges, where there is far less volume than during the London/New York window.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.